BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 ## SSH keys ##

 To use ssh keys in php container, copy your keys to ./docker/php/ssh.
 You have to restart container after adding keys.
+SSH keys may be required for some git repositories.